The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

 \textbf{Acknowledgements} The authors are grateful to Subhro Bhattacharjee, Anushya Chandran, Bert Halperin, and Frank Wilczek for discussions.
 We thank Boston University’s Research Computing Services for their computational resources.
-S.D.P. is grateful for support from Boston University’s Undergraduate Research Opportunities Program.
+S.D.P. acknowledges support from Boston University’s Undergraduate Research Opportunities Program and from The Winston Churchill Foundation of the United States through the Churchill Scholarship.
 S.M. acknowledges funding from the Tsung-Dao Lee Institute.
 This work was in part supported by the Deutsche Forschungsgemeinschaft under grants SFB 1143 (project-id 247310070) and the cluster of excellence ct.qmat (EXC 2147, project-id 390858490).
 C.R.L. acknowledges support from the NSF through grant PHY-1752727.
-The authors wish to acknowledge the generous hospitality of the Galileo Galilei Institute for Theoretical Physics where this work was initiated.
+The authors wish to acknowledge the generous hospitality of the Galileo Galilei Institute for Theoretical Physics where this work was initiated and from the Aspen Center for Physics, which is supported by NSF grant PHY-1607611.